tqzamf/shibboleth-friendly-discovery/README.md

 	recommend bookmarking them), their prefixes have to be given in a space-separated list. unless you changed this in the Shibboleth config, the correct value is `ss:mem:`.

-* `shibboleth.default.target`: default for the `target` parameter to the discovery services. if left empty, there is no default and the `target` parameter is mandatory.

-* `shibboleth.default.login`: default for the `login` parameter to the discovery services. if left empty, there is no default and the `login` parameter is mandatory.

 * `discovery.web.root`: external base URL under which the servlet is reachable. this is generally `https://host.name/shibboleth/`, but